 These symptoms may come on suddenly, and you may not experience any pain.
 The symptoms described above may not necessarily mean that you have uveitis.
-However, if you experience one or more of these symptoms, contact your eye doctor for a complete exam.
+However, if you experience one or more of these symptoms, contact us for a complete exam.

 Treatment of uveitis may include steroid eye drops, injections, or pills, as well as eye drops to dilate the pupil and reduce pain.
 More severe cases of uveitis may even require infusion treatment to suppress the immune system.

 Our expert, fellowship-trained, Uveitis team is ready to serve: